zuplo/docs/docs/handlers/aws-lambda.md

 Setting `options.useLambdaProxyIntegration` to `true` will tell the handler to call the function with the event format that matches with AWS API Gateway.
 You can also choose between the payload format by setting `options.payloadFormatVersion` to either `1.0` or `2.0`.

+The value for `requestContext.resourcePath` sent to the AWS Lambda function is the parameterized path of the route.
+Zuplo uses path-to-regex style paths (i.e. `/my/route/:param1`) instead of OpenAPI style paths (i.e. `/my/route/{param1}`) for routes.
+By default, the value of `resourcePath` is the Zuplo route value.
+Setting `useAwsResourcePathStyle` to `true` will convert the value to the AWS format.

 For more details about the AWS payload formats see [AWS's documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html).

 Below is an example lambda handler configured for proxy integration with payload format 2.0.